CBIC 2012 – 2015 Strategic Plan

 To support the assessment, CBIC conducted three phases of research.
-First, qualitative research in the form of telephone interviews and informal focus groups were conducted in April 2011 among current and former volunteer leaders of CBIC and its two partner organizations, the Association for Professionals in Infection Control and Epidemiology (APIC) and the Community and Hospital Infection Control Association - Canada (CHICA).
+First, qualitative research in the form of telephone interviews and informal focus groups were conducted in April 2011 among current and former volunteer leaders of CBIC and its two partner organizations, the Association for Professionals in Infection Control and Epidemiology (APIC) and the Infection Prevention and Control Canada (IPAC Canada).
 The second phase consisted of an environmental and web scan to take a look at the environment that surrounds CBIC and solicit comments.
 The third phase of research was a quantitative survey conducted in June 2011 that covered similar issues as the qualitative research, and separate items.
 The quantitative survey included a total of 1,066 responses that were collected, from 5,597 people invited to take the survey, which is an overall response rate of 19%.
 The overwhelming majority of people asked to take the survey were from three categories: renewed certification, lapsed certification, and first-time certification.

 Some key findings from the research include:

 - Strong interest in the requirements that a person be directly involved in infection prevention and control, and have at least two years experience in the field in order to be eligible to take the CIC® exam.

 - While support is strongest for offering only one type of certification, there appears to be fairly strong interest in at least some modular add-on components based on specific practice setting.
 Support is quite weak for offering various types of certification based on practice settings.

 - Following the strong support for the two years of experience finding, the survey found strong support for the exam questions to be based on two years in the field.
 The survey also found strong belief that the exam is appropriately challenging, versus being too easy or difficult.